nyumed-judy-lab/Heckman-domain-generalization/README.md

  3. Checks if the current validation loss is lower than the best validation loss seen so far.
 If so, it saves the current state of the network as the best model.
  4. The ```fit()``` returns the best model.
 The final trained model object is saved in [results](./results/).

+#### **3.1.3.
+Model selection **

+In the HeckmanDG on image data, we seperately select the best parameters of selection model (g) and outcome model (f).
+The selection model is selected by data-specific evaluation metric (user can select the metric among accuracy or f1 score) and the outcome model is selected by task-specific evalauation metric (user cfan select the user can select the metric among accuracy or f1 score in the classification and mse, mae, or pearson coefficient in the regression task.
+All metrics are aleady set by recommended evaluation metric in ICLR paper, and user can select in [args.model_selection_metric].
+After the model selection, we combine the f and g networks as one model.

+In the HeckmanDG framework for image data, the selection (g) and outcome (f) models are separately optimized to select the best parameters for each model.
+The selection model is chosen based on a data-specific evaluation metric that the user can choose from among accuracy or F1 score.
+The outcome model is selected based on a task-specific evaluation metric that the user can choose from among accuracy or F1 score for classification tasks, or MSE, MAE, or Pearson coefficient for regression tasks.
+This repo follows the set of evaluation metrics recommended in the ICLR paper.
+The user can specify their desired evaluation metric using the ```args.model_selection_metric```.

+Once the selection and outcome models are optimized, the ```f``` and ```g``` networks are combined into a single model.

+- **selection model (g) **
+ - epoch 1 - F1: 0.5
+ - epoch 2 - F1: 0.7
+ - epoch 3 - F1: 0.5
+ - epoch 4 - F1: 0.7
+ - epoch 5 - F1: 0.9 -> best model

+- **outcome model (f) **
+ - epoch 1 - F1: 0.5
+ - epoch 2 - F1: 0.7
+ - epoch 3 - F1: 0.9 -> best model
+ - epoch 4 - F1: 0.7
+ - epoch 5 - F1: 0.5

 ### **4. Evaluation**
 This section evaluates the trained model on the training, validation, and test data.

 - For tabular data, the internal and external validations are performed.
 The functiton ```model.predict_proba(x)``` yields prediction results of the trained model.
-The prediction performance (AUC score; using the function ```roc_auc_socre(pred_y)```) for each domain in the test dataset is then calculated.
+The prediction performance (AUC score; using the function ```roc_auc_socre()```) for each domain in the test dataset is then calculated.
 They are summarized as mean scores for internal, external, and all domains .
 The prediction results and performances are then saved to CSV files in the [results][./results/prediction/] directory.

 - For image data, the external validation is performed.
 The function ```model.predict(x)``` predicts the class (multi-class, continuous labels) in the the binary classification (multiclass classification, regression).
 The shape of the prediction results would be as follows:
  - Binary Classification: (N, 1)
  - Multiclass Classification: (N, J) -> In multinomial classification, the probability scores represent the probability of the observation belonging to each of the mutually exclusive classes, and the sum of the probabilities for all classes is 1.
  - Regression: (N, 1)

-- The ```prediction()``` function calculates the classificatin performances (AUC score, F1 score, and accuracy) and regression performances (MSE, MAE, Pearson coefficient) for the training/validation/testing data.
+- The ```prediction()``` function calculates the classificatin performances (AUC score (```roc_auc_score()```), F1 score(```f1_socre()```), and accuracy(```accuracy_score()```)) and regression performances (MSE, MAE, Pearson coefficient) for the training/validation/testing data.
 The prediction results and performances are then saved to CSV files in the [results][./results/prediction/] directory.

 - For all ```data_type```, the ```plots_loss()``` generates a plot of the training loss for each domain in a different color.
 The ```plots_probit()``` generates a plot (histogram) of the distribution of the selection probits for each domain.
 This function uses ```model.get_selection_probit()``` function that can yield the probits.